chromice/ae/README.md

 ### Response

-Response library allows you to create a response of a specific mime–type, set its headers, cache it on disk or even compress it using gzip.
+Response library allows you to create a response of a specific mime–type, set its headers and (optionally) cache and compress it.

-Here is an example of a compressed response with a custom header that is saved to disk and for the next 5 minutes dispatched solely by Apache:
+Here is an example of a simple application that creates gzip'ed response with a custom header that is cached for 5 minutes:

 ```php
 <?php